Porzingis leads Luka-less Mavs to 120-96 rout of Hornets

 Porzingis led the Mavericks (14-13) to a 70-43 halftime lead, securing his sixth double-double of the season with 22 points and 12 rebounds before the break.
 The 7-foot-3 Latvian played only eight minutes in the second half to finish with 25.

+Porzingis only recently began playing both ends of back-to-backs as he gradually made a full recovery from knee surgery in October 2020.
+He had 13 points and seven rebounds while playing 30 minutes Sunday night in a 103-84 victory at Oklahoma City.

+"Obviously, some games are physically more taxing," Porzingis said.
+"Yesterday wasn't one of those games.
+I felt better than I did yesterday."

-Trey Burke scored a season-high 22 points and Tim Hardaway Jr. had 19 off the bench.
-They combined on 6-for-9 shooting from 3-point range before halftime as Dallas, which won 103-84 on Sunday night at Oklahoma City, snapped a five-game home losing streak with its largest winning margin of the season.
+Trey Burke scored a season-high 22 points and Tim Hardaway Jr. had 19 off the bench for the Mavericks.
+They combined on 6-for-9 shooting from 3-point range before halftime as Dallas snapped a five-game home losing streak with its largest winning margin of the season.

 The Hornets (15-14), who opened a six-game road trip, their longest of the season, were led by Terry Rozier and Kelly Oubre Jr. with 20 points each.
 Rozier played his first game after missing four while in the NBA's COVID-19 protocol.

+"It's a disappointing loss, but it's one," Hornets coach James Borrego said.
+"Now, it's about responding."

 Charlotte played its fifth straight game without guard LaMelo Ball, who is still in the league's health and safety protocol.
+Hornets forwards PJ Washington and Nick Richards returned from non-COVID-19 illnesses.

+In their previous game, the Hornets were without seven of their top 10 players.
+Charlotte center Mason Plumlee and forward Jalen McDaniels left the health and safety protocol Monday and were assigned to Greensboro of the G League for conditioning and rehab.

+"I don't know who's going to be back next game," Borrego said.
+"We've just got to find our way through this."

 Doncic retwisted an ankle Friday night at Indiana.
 The Mavericks were 0-4 without the 22-year-old Slovenian before Sunday's win.